uport-project/specs/messages/claims.md

 ## Self Claims

 As the issuer of a request you can provide your own claims about who you are within your request.
-This is primarily for adding name and branding to a request.
+Include it as the `issc` of the message.
+This is primarily used for adding name and branding to a request.

 It is important to remember that this is not verified and consumers of the data such as the uPort mobile app will present it as unverified.